vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Strength doesn't come from what you can do.
 It comes from overcoming the things you once thought you couldn't." - Rikki Rogers
 > 1. "Empower yourself with knowledge and self-belief." - Anonymous
 > 1. "The only limit to your impact is your imagination and commitment." - Tony Robbins
-> 1. "The most common way people give up their power is by thinking they don't have any." - Alice Walker
+> 1. "The most common way people give up their power is by thinking they Do not have any." - Alice Walker
 > 1. "Do not wait to strike till the iron is hot, but make it hot by striking." - William Butler Yeats
 > 1. "The best way out is always through." - Robert Frost